MicrosoftDocs/visualstudio-docs/mac/managing-solutions-and-project-properties.md

 ---
-title: "Managing Project and Solution Properties | Microsoft Docs"
+title: "Managing Project and Solution Properties"
+description: "This articles describes how to manage the properties of projects and solutions in Visual Studio for Mac"
 author: asb3993
 ms.author: amburns
 ms.date: 04/14/2017